-Need to find a pro for your air conditioning cover?Find Pros
+Ready to start your air conditioning cover?Find Pros

 Air Conditioning Vent Covers

 If you have central air installed in your home, you’re probably not worried about an air conditioner cover, but central air requires a system of ductwork to disseminate cool air throughout your home.
 These ducts, as you know, end at the vents present throughout your home.
 While your central air may not need a cover, these vents do.
 You probably already have standard covers on these vents, although specialized vent covers may improve your home decorating and/or help the vent circulate the air more efficiently.Even more important than vent covers, however, is the duct system itself.
 If you haven’t had your ductwork cleaned in the past few years, your ducts have probably gotten dirty.
 You should check air filters and the areas near the air conditioning vent outlets every year, but you should still have a professional cleaner come in (they have specialized, high power duct cleaning equipment) and have your system completely flushed.
 Without proper vent and duct maintenance, you’re running the risk for mold and dust allergies, as well as a decreased lifespan for your central air conditioning.